jaffaszt/istio101/workshop/exercise-2/README.md

 Managed Istio is available as part of IBM Cloud™ Kubernetes Service.
 The service provides seamless installation of Istio, automatic updates and lifecycle management of control plane components, and integration with platform logging and monitoring tools.

+# If you are using the IBM Kubernetes Web Terminal you may go to step 3 Ensure that the `istio-*` Kubernetes services are deployed

 1. Download the `istioctl` CLI and add it to your PATH:
    ```shell
    curl -sL https://raw.githubusercontent.com/istio/istio/release-1.4/release/downloadIstioCtl.sh | sh -